jeffmcclure/lot/README.md

 ### Role Playing
 * New haggling/appraise system for all stores (makes use of Appraise skill and Charisma bonus modifier)
 * Some chests must now be picked open, and may not be bashed open (makes use of Lockpick skill)
+* Reduce difficulty of some Persuade communications to make persuasion possible

+### Visual
+* Updated henchmen portraits

 ## Roadmap / Future Enhancements
-* Journal entry recording location of dead henchman
-* Map pin for location of dead henchman
-* Cain offer one no-cost identify

 ## See also
 * [CHANGES.md](https://github.com/jeffmcclure/lot/blob/master/CHANGES.md)